 - Weakness, incoordination or paralysis in any part of your body

 - Numbness, tingling or loss of sensation in your hands, fingers, feet or toes

 - Difficulty with balance and walking

 - Impaired breathing after injury

 - An oddly positioned or twisted neck or back

 No matter how severe your spinal cord injury is or where it takes place, this kind of injury can change your life – and not for the better.
 After a spinal cord injury, you might need special care and devices for everyday activities, and it may be difficult to maintain gainful employment.

 How to Get Help

 If you have sustained a spinal cord injury, do not give up hope.
-As many as 450,000 people in the United States are living with an spinal cord injury and at least 17,000 people sustain this type of injury each year.
-With emergency intervention, rehabilitative care, and assistive care and devices, many people with spinal cord injuries go onto live full, happy lives.
+As many as 450,000 people in the United States are living with a spinal cord injury and at least 17,000 people sustain this type of injury each year.
+With emergency intervention, rehabilitative care, and assistive care and devices, many people with spinal cord injuries go on to live full, happy lives.
 Some even make a full or partial recovery.

 There is hope ahead, and we can help you find it – call or click today for the legal help you deserve.